-Today’s question is from an introverted woman who feels she lacks deep friendships in her life, despite many acquaintances and social activities.
-Do you have a question for Nina?
-Use our anonymous form.
-You can read Nina’s answers to past questions here.
+Today’s question is from an introverted woman who is unsatisfied with her superficial friendships.
+She feels she lacks deep friendships in her life, despite many acquaintances and social activities.
+What should she do when she feels like she only has shallow relationships?

 During the years after college, I drifted away from most of my friends from that time.
 Since then I’ve worked in several places, pursued hobbies, had a child, and met other moms.
 After separating from my child’s father, I’ve put work into a new social life.
 I keep in touch with my colleagues, and I’m active in my religious community.
 I really love those activities, and I don’t do them just to meet people.